 - When deep-fried, plantains are enjoyed as chips and are a popular snack all over the world

-According to a 2015 study published in the Journal of Food Science and Technology, flour made from plantain peel is a very good source of antioxidant dietary fiber and can be used to make cookies.
-Because peels are a major by-product of the dried plantain chip industry, this new information encourages the peel to be utilized.
-(15)
+- A 2015 study published in the Journal of Food Science and Technology found that flour made from plantain peel is a very good source of antioxidant dietary fiber and can be used to make cookies.
+Because peels are a major byproduct of the dried plantain chip industry, this information encourages the peel to be utilized.

 Risks and Side Effects

-Because plantains have a high carbohydrate content and glycemic load, they can raise blood sugar.
-(17) Those with diabetes should be aware of pairing plantains with other foods that can raise blood sugar levels.
+Because plantains are high in carbohydrates and glycemic load, they can raise blood sugar.
+Those with diabetes should be aware of pairing plantains with other foods that can raise blood sugar levels.

 - Plantains are a close relative of bananas and tend to be mistaken for them, but when you look at plantains vs. bananas, plantains are starchier, contain less sugar and are much more versatile as a cooking ingredient.